GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_documentation/important_syntax.md

 # Admonitions

-Adding note, warning or and todo's which stand out can be done with the following syntax:
+Adding notes, warnings or and todos which stand out can be done with the following syntax:

 ::::{code-block} md
 :::{todo}